Subscription Billing Model

 Desirable Subscription Options

 You want to provide an incentive for customers to select a recurring payment plan.
-To do this, you should provide payment tiers that reflect both the target customer's needs, as well as access to the goods and services they want.
+To do this, you should provide payment tiers that reflect both the target customer's needs and access to the goods and services they want.
 Finally, those options must be provided in a simple, straightforward manner that reflects your customers’ preferences.

 Subscription Framework